eastbetsy/budgetmapai/README.md

 # budgetmapai
-the original BudgetMap AI with next.js
+the original BudgetMap AI with next.js, hosted on Netlify